Legal updates

 Micro Focus Ltd v.
 Mildenhall [2025] – the duty to consult on mass redundancies

-The duty is to consult with representatives on the proposals about key topics, and to do so whilst plans are still at a formative stage.
+The duty is to consult with representatives on the proposals about key topics, and to do so whilst redundancy plans are still at a formative stage.

 The obligation applies independently of any individual consultation the employer may have to carry out.

 Past EU case law (prior to Brexit) in UQ v.
 Marclean Technologies SLU indicated that it was necessary for the employer to look forwards and backwards to determine if the threshold is met.
 Essentially, this was a rolling threshold test.
-The EAT has clarified that this is incorrect – the employer should look forwards from the point of its proposal only.
-If you have already carried out redundancies, you do not need to include them when calculating the numbers where circumstances change and further dismissals are necessary.
+The Employment Appeal Tribunal (EAT) has clarified that this is incorrect – the employer should look forwards from the point of its proposal only.
+If the employer has already carried out redundancies, it does not need to include them when calculating the numbers where circumstances change and further dismissals are necessary.

 How could it impact your business?

-This is a timely reminder of the consultation obligations where an organisation is proposing to make 20 or more individuals redundant.
 This is particularly important given the introduction of the Employment Rights Act 2025 which will provide for significant changes to the collective consultation obligations and enhanced rights for trade unions.
-Additionally, from April 2026, the protective award for failing to consult will also increase from 90 days' salary to 180 days' salary - meaning that ensuring your obligations under TULRCA are met is of increasing importance, as the financial impacts for failing to do so could be significant.
+Additionally, from April 2026, the protective award for failing to consult will also increase from 90 days’ salary to 180 days’ salary – meaning that ensuring the employer’s obligations under TULRCA are met is of increasing importance, as the financial impacts for failing to do so could be significant.

 What steps should you take?